 Today’s Takeaway: What do you see when you look at yourself?
 If you have a mentor, a loved one, a best friend, a significant other, or a colleague who sees you differently and better than you see yourself, why do you suppose that is so?

 How would you see yourself if you weren’t looking through Ed’s eyes (or the eyes of any repetitive habit-forming stress management system you are struggling to recover from)?
 Would you see possibilities instead of pronouncements?
 Beauty instead of chaos?
 Joy instead of pain?
 Recovering is not easy, but it is not impossible.
-You can try various methods to break your addictions and one such way is to use Medterra cbd oil which can be a start to break your addiction.

 What does the strange and wonderful new structure called “you” look like as you continue recovering right into your own irreplaceable, unrepeatable, utterly unique life?